Career Timeline of Mariska Hargitay: Major Achievements and Milestones

 In 2017, Mariska Hargitay co-produced the HBO documentary I Am Evidence.

-In 2018, Mariska Hargitay produced the HBO documentary I Am Evidence, which focused on the issue of untested rape kits.
-She won her second Emmy for the film.
+In 2018, Mariska Hargitay produced the documentary I Am Evidence, released by HBO, focusing on untested rape kits.

-In 2024, Forbes named Mariska Hargitay as the highest-paid actor on television by a wide-margin, earning an estimated $750,000 per episode, the 11th highest-paid actor overall and the 2nd highest-paid actress after Nicole Kidman.
+In 2024, Mariska Hargitay became the highest-paid television actor, 11th highest-paid actor overall, and 2nd highest-paid actress.

-In an essay in 2024, Mariska Hargitay called for an end to the stigma surrounding sexual assault, advocating for survivors to be celebrated rather than shamed.
+In 2024, Mariska Hargitay wrote an essay calling for an end to the stigma surrounding sexual assault, advocating for survivors to be celebrated similarly to cancer survivors.